AgriLife/agrilife-today/readme.md

 ## To do
 ### Global
-Remove hyphens: auto from content element and selectively apply it where needed Reduce width of content areas to that of the single page template for genesis layout of full-width only Green to blue border gradient on white category buttons on hover Strip leading spaces from post excerpts
+Reduce width of content areas to that of the single page template for genesis layout of full-width only Automatically remove leading spaces from post excerpts

 ### Home
 Add 2 lines of description to centered aside posts on home page